RWTH-i5-IDSG/BikeMan/README.md

     ```

 3. Access the web interface at `http://localhost:8080/`.
 The initial credentials are defined in [users.csv](src/main/resources/config/liquibase/users.csv).
 So, you can login with the email `admin@bikeman.com` and password `admin`.
 Change these in a production system!

+### IXSI Configuration

+BikeMan implements [IXSI](https://github.com/RWTH-i5-IDSG/ixsi), which uses WebSocket connections.
+The database table `ixsi_client_system` with columns `system_id` and `ip_address` should contain entries for IXSI client systems that are allowed to connect to BikeMan.
+   - `ip_address` is the IP address of the IXSI client system from which the WebSocket connection attempt is made.
+   - `system_id` corresponds to the `SystemID` element in IXSI XML messages.
+XML messages should contain the same `SystemID` value as the value in the database.